ROBOTIS-GIT/autorace_track/README.md

 # AutoRace Track sources
-Sources for Autorace Track settings
+Sources for AutoRace Track settings

-providing
+* Get 3D CAD data of the race track in track_model folder
+* Get Sources of AutoRace Referee system developed in ROS

+This provides

 - RBiz Challenge 2017 TurtleBot3 AutoRace
--
+- AutoRace 2018 (Coming Soon)

 Follow the description written in README.md of each folder